Tint Wiz includes an internal invoicing system that can help you create and send invoices with a few clicks.

 Quickbooks requires customer names to be unique in their system while Tint Wiz does not have such limitation.
 Tint Wiz will try to workaround this QBO limitation by adding an incremental suffix like "(2)" to names when needed.

 Note: When there are too many repetitions of the same name, you may receive an error message "The name supplied already exists".
-In that case please modify your Wiz contact name and try again.
+In that case please modify your Wiz contact name and try again or link customer manually (see next topic).

 Custom Transaction Numbers